cades/career/resume-en.md

     -   Develop front-end as a SPA with AngularJS
     -   Make front-end code work perfectly in IE8
     -   Use d3js chart do data visualization

+*   **Department of Educational Technology, Tamkang University**

+    Part-time Research Assistant, September 2012 - June 2013

+    -   Write web-based systems that collects research data
+    -   Write a web-based system that used in lectures, letting students give and solve problem

 Projects